-    A: New students pick up their personal laptops during Big Red Weekend in August.
-The laptop comes with a carrying case and a cord for Internet accessibility.
+A: New students pick up their personal laptops during Big Red Weekend (Fall) or Orientation/Check-In (Spring).
+The laptop comes with a carrying case, charger and Internet accessibility.
 You may bring a printer and printer supplies, or you may purchase printing services from the College Print and Mail Services Center, Roland Student Center.

 Q: When will I receive my parking tag and where do I park?